Maxr1998/IngressDataDumpExplorer/README.md

 # IngressDataDumpExplorer
 ### About
-IngressDataDumpExplorer is a set of tools that allows you to explore your Ingress gamedata exported by Niantic as part of their GDPR compliance.
+IngressDataDumpExplorer is a set of tools that allows you to visually explore your Ingress gamedata exported by Niantic as part of their GDPR compliance.

 ### How to get the data
 Simply write an E-Mail to `privacy@nianticlabs.com`: